fedorst/parliament-vote-adjacency-viz/README.md

 ## Project for the Network Science course at the University of Tartu

 Files relevant for the project are found in the folder `data`.
-Folder "experiments" contains Jupyter notebooks which were used as analysis for the project.
+Folder `experiments` contains Jupyter analysis notebooks which were used in the project.
-The parliament voting data used in the project is in the file `coalitionData.json` and all of "Hääleandja" (opinion survey) data is located in the folder `data/haaleandja`.
+The parliament voting data used in the project is defined in the file `coalitionData.json` and stored in `data/coalition_\[n\]` and all of "Hääleandja" (opinion survey) data is located in the folder `data/haaleandja`.

 ## Estonian parliament voting similarity visualization